spcourse/mcs/_schedules/mcs/index.md

 ## Grading {#grading}

-In order to pass the course you need to:
+TLDR; In order to pass the course you need to:

-- making level 1 and 2 sufficiently correct (as detailed below)
+- passing level 1 and 2
 - having an average 5.5 or higher for levels 3 to 6
 - passing the final exam

-Your final grade will be determined by the average grade for levels 3 to 6.

-Level 1, 2 and the final exam do not contribute to the final grade, but you do need to hand them in correctly in order to pass the course.

-### Coursework (modules)
+Details:

 * For levels 1 and 2 you do not get a grade.
-In stead you can get one of three possible marks: completely correct, mostly correct, or insufficient.
-You need to get these assignments at least mostly correct.
+Instead you will get a pass or fail.
+If you get a fail for the module you will be able to resubmit it.
+You need to have a pass for both modules in order to pass the course.
 * For levels 3 to 6 you get a grade based on the code quality (how well written is the code?) and the correctness (does it meet the specifications?) of your assignment.
 Both are graded on a scale from 1 to 5.
 Where the correctness weighs more than code quality: $$\textrm{points} = \textrm{correctness} \times 3 + \textrm{design} \times 2$$.
 So you can get at most 25 and at least 5 points.
+The points are coverted to grade between 1 and 10.
+You need to get at least a 5.5 average for these modules to pass the course.
+* The final exam will consist of a number of small programming assignment that you will make on your own laptop in a controlled environment.
+The exam is pass/fail.
+You need to pass the exam in order to pass the course.
+* So, the grade is determined only by level 3 to 6, but you need to make everything sufficiently correct to pass the course.

 ## Doing your own work {#plagiarism}